hathach/tinyusb/README.md

 docs    | Documentation
-examples| Sample applications are kept with Makefile and Segger Embedded build support hw/bsp  | Source files of supported boards hw/mcu  | Low level mcu core & peripheral drivers (e.g CMSIS ) lib     | Source files from 3rd party such as freeRTOS, fatfs etc ... src     | All sources files for tinyusb stack itself. tests   | Unit tests for the stack tools   | Files used internally
+examples| Sample applications are kept with Makefile and Segger Embedded build support hw/bsp  | Source files of supported boards hw/mcu  | Low level mcu core & peripheral drivers lib     | Source files from 3rd party such as freeRTOS, fatfs etc ... src     | All sources files for TinyUSB stack itself. tests   | Unit tests for the stack tools   | Files used internally